Msnehasri/computer-programming-responsive-iiith/SRIP.md

-starting to work with git
+starting to work with git in iiith